psrenergy-docs/ncp-release-notes/docs/home.md

 ## New features

+### NCP

 * Included the turbined water target constraint for hydro plants.
 * Extended the possibility to define penalties for target generation constraints.
 * Extended the energy bid for hydro plants to include a minimum bid and capacity / price levels.
 * Added the possibility to define levels of energy bids / prices and minimum bids for hydro units.
 * Included the energy cost representation (standard / energy bids) for hydro plants and units.
 * Reformulated the revenue maximization criterion for cases involving network representation.

+### AC OPF

+* The model now considers the circuit connection status.
+* The model now includes a flag to limit the maximum deviation of active power.
+* Included an automatic detection of network islands and fix the slack bus angle to zero per island (improves convergence and provides cleaner angle results).
+* Reformulated the demand deficit representation.
+* The model now considers all the thermal generator status (commitment, must-run or benefit).

 ## Corrections

+### NCP

 * Corrected a bug in the enabling status of individual generation constraints of hydro plants, hydro units, thermal plants and batteries.
 * Corrected a bug in the nesting reserve modeling.